karol-ostrowski/dbscan-implementation/README.md

 A density-based algorithm for discovering clusters in large spatial databases with noise.
 In Proceedings of the Second International Conference on Knowledge Discovery and Data Mining (KDD'96))

-dataset shown in the project documentation come from https://github.com/deric/clustering-benchmark
+datasets shown in the project documentation come from https://github.com/deric/clustering-benchmark

 script tests the viability of the dbscan algorithm of a few distinct datasets.